jpaulm/drawfbp/README.md

 Building from command line
 ---

+Current release is `v2.10.9` - the related jar file is `DrawFBP-2.10.9`.

 For building the project simply run the following command:

     gradle build

-As a result a `DrawFBP-2.x.x.jar` file will be created in the `build/libs` directory, where `2.x.x` is latest release.
+As a result a `DrawFBP-2.x.x.jar` file will be created in the `build/libs` directory.

 Running DrawFBP
 ----

 DrawFBP can be executed directly by executing the jar file on the Java platform.
-You can either build the jar file or download it from the project Releases directory in GitHub.
+You can either build the jar file or download it from the DrawFBP project Releases directory in GitHub.

 It can be executed directly if you have the Java platform associated with the .jar extension.
 Alternatively it can be run from the command line by entering